openshift-psap/topsail/docs/toolbox.generated/Remote.build_image.rst

 ``base_directory``

-* The location of the directory to build
+* The location of the directory to build.
+If None, uses an empty temp dir

 ``container_file``